hamishhossack/ben-askew/_services/a-service.md

 description: BWA Electrical work closely with reputable developers to deliver exceptional electrical installations.
 We work with the developer to fulfil their specifications using the latest technology where appropriate.
-We have experiance working in very high end projects, paying close attention to detail and the individual requirements of the client.
+We have experience working in very high end projects, paying close attention to detail and the individual requirements of the client.
 draft: false
 featured: false